 9:18 ἀπέπεσαν from ἀποπίπτω Aorist: “to fall off”

 9:20 ἐκήρυσσεν Imperfect: “to preach; he began to preach”

 This text coincides with the Rite of Confirmation in our congregation this year.
-Therefore, instead of the conversion of Paul, the title of the sermon will be, “The Confirmation of St. Paul.”
+Therefore, instead of the conversion of Paul, the title of the sermon will be, “The Confirmation of Saint Paul.”

 Intro: There once was a man named Saul.
 He was a very good Jew.
 In fact, for his age, he was far advanced in his studies and learning.
 It looked as if he would be confirmed early and perhaps become a teacher.
-Not only was he a good student, he was also very involved in the temple.
-He went around and tried to destroy those who were considered enemies of the temple.
-The LORD saw all of this and He knew that Saul was not receiving the proper instruction.
-He knew that Saul did not realize and understand the truth—did not recognize Jesus as his LORD and Savior.
+Not only was he a good student, but he was also very involved in the Temple.
+He went around and tried to destroy those who were considered enemies of the Temple.
+The LORD saw all of this, and He knew Saul was not receiving the proper instruction.
+He knew Saul did not realize and understand the truth—did not recognize Jesus as his LORD and Savior.
 God decided to change, to improve Saul’s instruction.
 It was time to start confirmation class all over.

-Saul was given a new name—Paul.
-Then Paul went off into the wilderness and, according to the Letter to the Galatians, Paul was taught by Jesus for three years.
-That may not sound like much but this was three years solid.
-No other students, no vacations, no summer off, all day, every day... and we complain about a little memory work!
-After three years Paul was ready—ready to be a true Apostle, ready to preach God’s Word, ready to teach God’s grace, ready to reach God’s world.
+Saul was given a new name: Paul.
+Then Paul went off into the wilderness and, according to his letter to the Galatians, Paul was taught by Jesus for three years.
+That may not sound like much, but this was three years solid.
+No other students, no vacations, no summers off, all day, every day... and we complain about a little memory work!
+After three years Paul was ready, ready to be a true Apostle, ready to preach God’s Word, ready to teach God’s grace, and ready to reach God’s world.